Skip to Content

 POST https://grepr-prod.us.auth0.com/oauth/token endpoint.

-curl --url https://grepr-prod.us.auth0.com/oauth/token \ --header 'content-type: application/json' \ --data '{ "client_id": "<client_id>", "client_secret": "<client_secret>", "audience": "service", "grant_type": "client_credentials" }'
+curl --url https://grepr-prod.us.auth0.com/oauth/token \ --header 'content-type: application/json' \ --data '{ "client_id": "<client-id>", "client_secret": "<client-secret>", "audience": "service", "grant_type": "client_credentials" }'

 Example response:

-{ "access_token": "<access_token>", "token_type": "Bearer", "expires_in": "86400", "scope": "service" }
+{ "access_token": "<access-token>", "token_type": "Bearer", "expires_in": "86400", "scope": "service" }

 • The access token has a limited lifetime of 86400 seconds, which is equivalent to 24 hours.
 You must obtain a new token when it expires.